How to Improve Memory With Just A Little Exercise (And The Right Memory Supplements) – Ground Breaking New Research

 The results of this research study has led the neuroscientists involved to conclude that very small amounts of aerobic activity (in this case no more than 6 minutes!) will result in the production of the memory boosting neurotransmitter Norepinephrine and this increase in production was higher in individuals who started from a position of poor or declining memory performance.

-This study is all the more remarkable because it is the first time that the direct link has been made between small amounts of aerobic exercise and almost immediate memory improvement.
+This study is all the more remarkable because it is the first time that the direct link has been made between using N-Acetlycysteine (NAC) with small amounts of aerobic exercise and almost immediate memory recall improvement.

-It is important to note that because this is the first comprehensive study of its kind that there is still work to do in establishing a relationship between exercise and memory improvement but as researchers plan more detailed studies on the back of this existing one, the link between memory improvement and just small amounts of exercise will only become more pronounced.
+It is important to note that because this is the first comprehensive study of its kind that there is still work to do in establishing a relationship between NAC supplementation, exercise and memory improvement but as researchers plan more detailed studies on the back of this existing one, the answer to the question of how to improve memory may have just small got a step closer

 Sam Jansen is a leading brain scientist, lawyer and author, studying neuroscience, social behaviors and the science of happiness.You can find him at Google+